Co-evolving dynamic networks: Results

 \section{Results}

-We start by describing local weak convergence of the network model in Section \ref{sec:res-local-weak}.
-This gives convergence of the degree distribution to an explicit limit, so this Section is concluded by relating the tail exponent of the limit degree distribution to a large deviation rate constant connected to the quasi-stationary distribution of an associated random walk.
+\chnr{We start by describing local weak convergence of the network model in Section \ref{sec:res-local-weak}.
+This gives convergence of the degree distribution to an explicit limit.
+Further the tail exponent of the limit degree distribution is shown to be related to a large deviation rate constant of the quasi-stationary distribution of a random walk associated to the exploration step distribution.
 Section \ref{sec:res-conden} describes asymptotics of the root and other fixed vertex degrees, in particular deriving necessary and sufficient conditions on $\vp$ for \emph{condensation}, namely the root obtaining a fixed density of the total number of edges.
-Section \ref{sec:res-height} derives the limit constant for the height, appropriately normalized, in terms of extremal statistics of related branching random walks.
-We conclude in Section \ref{sec:res-page-rank} with asymptotics and phase transitions for the asymptotic PageRank of fixed vertices as well as the limiting PageRank distribution.
+Section \ref{sec:res-height} derives asymptotics for the height, appropriately normalized, in terms of extremal statistics of related branching random walks, showing the emergence of a phase transition.} We conclude in Section \ref{sec:res-page-rank} with asymptotics and phase transitions for the asymptotic PageRank of fixed vertices as well as the limiting PageRank distribution.